nicoverbruggen/NickelTypeFix/README.md

 **It does not work on 5.x (Qt6 / Chromium: no iType, no QtWebKit, and NickelHook doesn't load there).**

 The mod is not tied to any one model.
-The two in-memory patches related to justification anchor to position-independent instruction patterns, verified byte-identical across the 4.38 and 4.45 firmware branches (Sage, Elipsa, Libra 2, Clara 2E … and Clara BW/Colour, Libra Colour).
+Its in-memory patches (the two justification fixes and the letter-spacing fix) anchor to position-independent instruction patterns rather than fixed addresses.
+The justification patterns are verified byte-identical across the 4.38 and 4.45 firmware branches (Sage, Elipsa, Libra 2, Clara 2E … and Clara BW/Colour, Libra Colour); the letter-spacing pattern is verified on 4.45.

 ## Safety